Adolf Diekmann

-Adolf Rudolf Reinhold Diekmann (18 December 1914 – 29 June 1944) was a Nazi officer in the Waffen SS during World War II who orchestrated the Oradour-sur-Glane massacre in France on 10 June 1944.
+Adolf Rudolf Reinhold Diekmann (18 December 1914 – 29 June 1944) was a Nazi officer and war criminal in the Waffen SS during World War II who orchestrated the Oradour-sur-Glane massacre in France on 10 June 1944.
 Under Diekmann's command, troops from the SS Division Das Reich killed 643 inhabitants in the village, most of whom were women and children.
-He said he committed the war crime in retaliation for the killing of a fellow SS officer named Helmut Kämpfe by the French Resistance.
+He said he committed the war crime in retaliation for the killing of fellow SS officer Helmut Kämpfe by the French Resistance.
+Diekmann died in combat in Normandy a few weeks later.

 Early life and early Nazi Party involvement

-Adolf Diekmann was born on 18 December 1914 in Magdeburg, Prussia in the German Empire to Heinrich and Anna Diekmann.
+Adolf Diekmann was born on 18 December 1914 in Magdeburg, Prussia, in the German Empire to Heinrich and Anna Diekmann.
 Adolf was the second of four children, two girls and two boys.
 Heinrich was a primary school teacher.
-Despite his father's background as an educator, Adolf left school in 1932 at age 17.
+Adolf left school in 1932 at age 17.

 On 1 April 1933, Diekmann joined the Nazi Party, one week after the Reichstag passed the Enabling Act of 1933, essentially granting Adolf Hitler dictatorial powers.
 He received membership number 1,752,411.
-Diekmann completed his Nazi work service between 18 May and 13 November in Burg, approximately 15 mi from his hometown.
+Diekmann completed his Nazi work service between 18 May and 13 November in Burg, about 25 km from his home town.
 He then completed his high school education at a Nationalpolitischen Erziehungsanstalt, a Nazi secondary boarding school, in Naumburg, earning his degree on 12 December 1935.

 SS career

 At the age of 21, Diekmann joined the SS on 1 March 1936 (SS number 309984) and was assigned to the Signals Corps stationed in the Adlershof neighborhood of Berlin.
 He was then sent to the SS-Junkerschule, the SS's leadership training facilities, at Bad Tölz in Bavaria in October 1937.
-He then completed a course for platoon leaders at the Junker School's Dachau branch in August 1938 and was designated an SS-Untersturmführer, the most junior commissioned officer rank of the SS, in SS-Verfügungstruppe (SS-VT), a mechanized infantry unit at the disposal of the Führer.
+He completed a course for platoon leaders at the Junker School's Dachau branch in August 1938 and was designated an SS-Untersturmführer, the most junior commissioned officer rank of the SS, in SS-Verfügungstruppe (SS-VT), a mechanized infantry unit at the disposal of the Führer.